Associate Professor, Theory, Composition, Electroacoustic Music

 Bruce Hamilton holds DM and MM degrees in Composition and a BM in Percussion Performance from Indiana University, where he received the Performer’s Certificate, the Dean’s Prize in Composition, and the Cole Porter Memorial Composition Scholarship.
 His music is published by Non Sequitur Music and can be heard on the Albany, Capstone, SEAMUS, Linear Obsessional, Mark, Memex, split notes and Spectropol labels.

-He has given masterclasses and lectures in Munich, Frankfurt, Portland, Seattle, Bloomington, Olympia, Greensboro, Harrisonburg, and Carbondale.
+He has given masterclasses and lectures in Munich, Frankfurt, Strasbourg, Dudelange, Namur, Portland, Seattle, Bloomington, Olympia, Greensboro, Harrisonburg, and Carbondale.
 Hamilton is an associate professor of music at Western, where he teaches theory, composition and electroacoustic music.
 He serves as director of the WWU Electroacoustic Music Studio (WWEAMS) and is a co-organizer of the Sound Culture Adventures Festival and the Bellingham Electronic Arts Festival (BEAF).